Associate Professor Dayna Oscherwitz, Department Chair

 Associate Professors: Olga Colbert, Luis Maldonado-Peña, Alberto Pastor, Elizabeth Russ, Rubén Sánchez-Godoy, Gabriela Vokic, Alicia Zuese

-Senior Lecturers: Maria Eguez, Susana Fernandez-Solera, Verónica León, Leticia McDoniel, Joy Saunders
+Senior Lecturers: Maria Eguez, Susana Fernandez-Solera, Verónica León, Leticia McDoniel

-Lecturers: Donna Binkowski, Sarah Bogard, Marlen Y. Collazo, Miroslava Detcheva, Rachel Hall, Constantin Icleanu, Michael Korrie, Allison Larkin, Maria Villar Martin, Ana Acosta Melgarejo, Maria del Pilar Melgarejo, Lourdes Molina, Luis Polanco,
+Lecturers: Sarah Bogard, Marlen Y. Collazo, Miroslava Detcheva, Rachel Hall, Constantin Icleanu, Michael Korrie, Allison Larkin, Maria Villar Martin, Ana Acosta Melgarejo, Maria del Pilar Melgarejo, Luis Polanco, Joy Saunders

-The Department of World Languages and Literatures offers eight modern languages and two classical languages.
-Students may pursue a B.A. degree in French, French Studies, German, Spanish, and World Languages and minors in Arabic, Chinese, French, German, Italian, Italian Area Studies, Japanese, Latin, Russian Area Studies, and Spanish.
+The Department of World Languages and Literatures offers eight modern languages and one classical language.
+Students may pursue a B.A. degree in French, French Studies, German, Spanish and World Languages and minors in Arabic, Chinese, French, German, Italian, Italian Area Studies, Japanese, Latin, Russian Area Studies and Spanish.
 The B.A. in World Languages allows students to specialize in two different languages.

 In pursuing language study, students gain communicative proficiency in a second or third language, as well as cultural proficiency and heightened global awareness.
 Courses taught toward a language major or minor emphasize all of these through the study of communication, culture, literature, linguistics, history, film, politics business, and other diverse aspects of language and culture.
 Students may also apply these skills through a language-based internship, either in Dallas or abroad, and through independent research.